smitmartijn/networkinsight-cookbook/manuscript/ch-cli.md

 A Network Insight cluster can be moved between networks and change IP addresses, if needed.
 Let's say it was deployed in a testing environment first and after a while, you wanted to promote it and move it to the production environment.
 The consequence being that it needs to move to a network (typically a different VLAN) with a different IP range.
 As all appliances in a cluster talk to each other based on their IP address, they all would need to be informed of the network changes, using the command **update-IP-change**.
 Here's how the workflow looks like in a 3-node cluster:

-1. Move Platform1 into the new network
- a.
-Update its IP address via the CLI using **change-network-settings**
+1. Move Platform1 into the new network and update its IP address via the CLI using **change-network-settings**
 2. Change the IP address of Platform1 on both Platform2 and Platform3 by using **update-IP-change \<old-Platform1-IP\> \<new-Platform1-IP\>**
-3. Move Platform2 into the new network
- a.
-Update its IP address via the CLI using **change-network-settings**
+3. Move Platform2 into the new network and update its IP address via the CLI using **change-network-settings**
 4. Change the IP address of Platform2 on both Platform1 and Platform3 by using **update-IP-change \<old-Platform2-IP\> \<new-Platform2-IP\>**
-5. Move Platform3 into the new network
- a.
-Update its IP address via the CLI using **change-network-settings**
+5. Move Platform3 into the new network and update its IP address via the CLI using **change-network-settings**
 6. Change the IP address of Platform3 on both Platform1 and Platform2 by using **update-IP-change \<old-Platform3-IP\> \<new-Platform3-IP\>**

 After executing these steps on all Platform nodes in the cluster, it will continue normal operation.
 If you have a bigger cluster, such as with 5 or 10 nodes, the same steps apply; just multiply by the number of nodes are there.